MiguelMSUB/Final_project/README.md

 The accompanying presentation for this project can be found in [Google Slides.](https://docs.google.com/presentation/d/1-nIw2gooqZSzrCmK9mzQFAiJq0qCpu58WzJAFUr1gMI/edit#slide=id.g17ebc36a465_0_103)

 ## Key Questions
-* What are the primary indicators for fake job postings?
+* What are the key features for fake job postings?
 * Are fake job postings more common in certain parts of the US?

 <!-- vscode-markdown-toc -->